Kansai International Airport Passenger Reviews and Traveller Reports

 KIX administration never answered my email, about the following facts.
 No dialog with passengers.
 My Peach flight

 from Taipei was delayed.
 I arrived at T2 after midnight.
 No taxi.
-Outside temp: 2 degrees celsius.
-Shuttle to T1
+Outside temp: 2 degrees

 was there.
 Doors closed.
 10 min later, it opened the doors.
 We arrived at T1 at 12.34.
 No public transportation.
 2

 taxis for 60 passengers.
 This airport is on an island.
 We were trapped.
 Sleeping ther ?
 Monopoly was given to